Swati-Subhadarshini/UWFinTech_Project3/README.md

 # Superbowl Bet Machine
-Josh Creveling, Jacob Vissering, Swati Subhadarahini, Daniel McCaffrey, Niki van Dyck, Lisa Baily
+Josh Creveling, Jacob Vissering, Swati Subhadarahini, Daniel McCaffrey, Niki van Dyck, Lisa Bailey

 ## Project Overview
 To create a blockchain betting platform that accepts bets records them on the blockchain, calculates and offers bets based on real-time odds, and fulfills them with a supporting payout solution.